Hold Me Down

 Hold Me Down is the second studio album by English rock band You Me at Six, released on 11 January 2010 through Virgin Records as the follow-up to 2008's Take Off Your Colours.
 It is the band's first release on the major label Virgin Records.
-Like their debut album, the album was once again produced and engineered by John Mitchell and Matt O'Grady.
+Like their debut album, the album was once again Centropy produced and engineered by John Mitchell and Matt O'Grady.
 "The Consequence" was made available for free digital download before the first single, "Underdog" preceded the album's release.
 Despite receiving mixed reviews, Hold Me Down was a commercial success and debuted at No. 5 on the UK Albums Chart and is certified Gold in the UK for 100,000 shipments of copies.

 Background and production

 You Me at Six's debut album Take Off Your Colours was released in October 2008, produced by Matt O'Grady and John Mitchell.
 To promote the album, the band sold out the Astoria and the Roundhouse, both in London.
 They later supported Fall Out Boy and Paramore separately on their Europe tours.
 Sometime after this, frontman Josh Franceschi broke up with his long-term girlfriend, which to him was the "biggest thing in the world".
-In April and May 2009, the band recorded the majority of their next album, with additional sessions in July 2009.
-Mitchell and O'Grady returned to produce the group's next album.
+Writing for their next album dated back to the month of their debut album's release in late 2008.
+In April and May 2009, the band recorded the majority of their next album, with additional sessions in July 2009; a UK tour took place in between.
+In contrast to a few of their peers going to the US to record, the band preferred to record in the UK as it would allow them more studio time to work on getting different production sounds.
+Sessions were held at Outhouse Studios, located in Reading, Berkshire, Mitchell and O'Grady returning to produce.

+Band members stayed in flats located in the town centre close to the studio.
+They were nearly evicted from the accommodation on multiple occasions due to partying and skateboarding in the premises.
 O'Grady also acted as engineer, while Mitchell mixed the recordings.
 Bob Ludwig mastered the album at Gateway Mastering.
-Franceschi said the band made an album that "sounded really big on [a] CD".
-He also stated that recording took around 6–7 weeks, as opposed to the 2 weeks for Take Off Your Colours.
+The band intentionally picked Ludwig as they wanted it to have a bigger sound than their debut.
+Author Neil Daniels, in his book You Me at Six – Never Hold an Underdog Down (2015) said getting Ludwig meant the band was informing their fanbase that they were "outgrowing their youthful pop-punk roots and maturing".
+Franceschi stated that the process took around 6–7 weeks, as opposed to the 2 weeks for Take Off Your Colours.
 The album also features guest vocals from Aled Phillips of Kids in Glass Houses on "There's No Such Thing as Accidental Infidelity" and Sean Smith of The Blackout on "The Consequence".
 Prior to release the band stated they were very happy that the album "reflects our growth as people and musicians".